 There are two entrances to the Acropolis of Athens:

-the western main entrance close to Theorias Str. and the southern, at the junction of Thrasyllou Str. and the pedestrian Dionysiou Areoparitou right across from the Acropolis Museum.
+The northern main entrance is close to Theorias Str. and the southern, at the junction of Thrasyllou Str. and the pedestrian Dionysiou Areoparitou right across from the Acropolis Museum.

 As the main entrance is close to Dionysus Restaurant and the Acropolis main parking, it is preferred by coaches and large groups.
-However, the queues at the main entrance are sometimes really crazy.
+However, the queues at the main entrance are sometimes really wild.

-You better use the southeast entrance which is the one I prefer as you can easily see all the monuments in a more natural way and usually it is less busy.
-A lot of visitors just exit from the main entrance and never make it to the south part of the Acropolis (slopes).
+You better use the southern entrance which is the one I prefer as you can easily see all the monuments in a more natural way and usually it is less busy.
+Many visitors just exit from the main entrance and never make it to the south part of the Acropolis (slopes).

 Book an Acropolis Small-Group Guided Tour with an Entry Ticket

-Skip the ticket line to the Acropolis and see Athens’ most famous monuments.
-Hear fascinating ancient Greek myths from a licensed guide by Get Your Guide!
+Visit the Acropolis and see Athens’ most famous monuments.
+Hear fascinating ancient Greek myths from your licensed guide by Get Your Guide!
 Check availability and prices for this amazing tour here.

 6. When is Acropolis Open?
 When is Best to Go?